The latest on coronavirus pandemic and Omicron variant

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-Stacker compiled the highest paying jobs for high school graduates in Savannah, GA using data from the U.S. Bureau of Labor Statistics.
+Stacker compiled the highest paying jobs that require a 2 year degree in Atlanta-Sandy Springs-Roswell, GA using data from the U.S. Bureau of Labor Statistics.
 Click for more.

 Success!
 An email has been sent to with a link to confirm list signup.